-- Unless otherwise instructed you should take one Aspirin (325 mg) daily until sutures are removed in our office. - In addition to performing ankle pumps to promote leg blood flow, Aspirin may help lower the risk of a blood clot developing after surgery. - > Should severe calf pain or significant swelling of the calf and ankle occur, please call for assistance.
+- Unless otherwise instructed you should take an aspirin (81 mg or 325 mg) daily until sutures are removed in our office. - In addition to performing ankle pumps to promote leg blood flow, the aspirin may help lower the risk of a blood clot developing after surgery. - > Should severe calf pain or significant swelling of the calf and ankle occur, please call for assistance.